My Journey to Nursing

 I know lots of people at the hospital where I work who will also need to complete their Functional Skills Maths and English exams because of the changing legislation.
 I’m already speaking with Oxbridge about partnering with the hospital so that all of the exams can be taken in one place to keep things cost-effective.

 Are you inspired by Ashleigh’s tale of success?
 Perhaps you’re ready to take the next step in your career journey?
 Whatever your aspirations for the future, we’re confident we can help you achieve your goals.
-For more information on our full programme of distance learning courses, visit the homepage or call our expert course advisers on 0121 630 3000.
+For more information on our full programme of distance learning courses, call our expert course advisers on 0121 630 3000.